Mulperi/angular-handbook/README.md

 # Mulperi's Angular Handbook

 Learn Angular basics quickly.
-This documentation is a work in progress and meant to be used when training new Angular developers along with the official documentation, examples and exercices.
+This documentation is a work in progress and meant to be used when training new Angular developers alongside with the official documentation, examples and exercices.

 # What is Angular?